 Information and Registration details for 2015 OMHA HCOP Entry Level Clinics has been posted to the OMHA website.

 Your first inquiry should be to the Association with which you hope to become active, to ensure there is a demand and need for officials in your area.

 Entry Level Clinics for new officials are typically hosted October through mid November each season.
 Clinic scheduling info for the 2015-2016 season, including contact information, will begin to appear on the site in the period beginning September 8, 2015.
 Please monitor the site for updates to information.

 The extremely successful and popular school format provides NEW Officials with an opportunity to acquire officiating skills and rule knowledge while completing OMHA and Hockey Canada certification requirements.
 The intensive, action-packed agenda features classroom instruction including audiovisual presentations, as well as on-ice training

 This 3 hour clinic provides instruction to individuals filling the important role of the Off-Ice Official in the Timekeeper box in local Arenas throughout the OMHA.
 Curriculum includes Hockey Canada and OMHA Rules, Regulations, Policies, and Procedures.
 Roles and Responsibilities of the Off-Ice Official, including pre-game and post-game will also be covered in the Clinic.
-For further information, including hosting an Off-Ice Officials Clinic, contact the OMHA.
+For further information, including hosting an Off-Ice Officials Clinic, contact the OMHA Office.

 The OMHA Officials e-learning site provides OMHA Officials with resources and updates throughout the season from Hockey Canada, OHF and the OMHA as well as and interactive components designed to assist with course/clinic preparation and rule clarification.